This is some text inside of a div block.

 Tango takes a different approach by combining automatic process documentation with in-app guidance.
 Instead of manually building walkthroughs from scratch, teams can capture real workflows as they work and immediately turn them into interactive guidance employees can follow inside the applications they already use.

-The best digital adoption platform isn't the one with the most features.
-It's the one your team can create, maintain, and actually use.
+The best digital adoption platform isn't the one with the longest feature list.
+It's the one your team will actually use to drive software adoption every day.

 FAQs